An Award

 Accidents caused by distracted driving differ from other accidents because attentive driving behavior could prevent them.

 Texting while driving at 55 miles per hour is comparable to driving the length of a football field while blindfolded.
-Each text message diverts a person’s complete visual attention for four to six seconds.
+Each text message diverts a person’s complete visual attention for four to six seconds, leading to motor vehicle crashes.

 Georgia Law